lmanuelfigueroa/JetbotObstacleAvoidance/README.md

 ## Code
 * Arduino (C++)

-..."encoder_program.py" contains the program that reads the ticks from the encoders and displays them in the serial monitor.
-This output will be received through serial ...communication to Jetson Nano as bytes and the Jetson Nano will process the data and determine the distance the robot has traveled.
+"encoder_program.py" contains the program that reads the ticks from the encoders and displays them in the serial monitor.
+This output will be received through serial communication to Jetson Nano as bytes and the Jetson Nano will process the data and determine the distance the robot has traveled.

 * Python

-...3 JupyderHub files for collecting data for training, training and testing the obstacle detection
+3 JupyderHub files for collecting data for training, training and testing the obstacle detection